 Volunteer as a Climate Tracker

 - Join a dynamic group of volunteers

-- No prior science or research background required
+- No prior science or research background necessary but training with staff and attention to detail is required

 - Receive training and group learning opportunities and workshops

-- Spend time outdoors & all forms of weather
+- Spend time outdoors & document all forms of weather

 - Hone skills in data collection, and increase knowledge of lake and weather science

-- Contribute data used by scientists at the National Weather Service
+- Contribute data used by the National Weather Service

 - Gain a deeper understanding of the local impacts of climate change

 - Desired Commitment: Volunteers are asked to make a commitment of 4-shifts per month once trained.
 Data collection occurs daily between hours of 3-5pm.